 - Stretching your stash of points far enough for two trips instead of one

-Real-life example: Flights to Italy
+Real-Life Example: Flights to Italy

-But here’s where it gets better: a 25% transfer bonus meant I only needed to transfer 44,000 points to get the full 55,000 miles needed.
+Here’s where it gets better: a 25% transfer bonus meant I only needed to transfer 44,000 points to get the full 55,000 miles needed.
 That’s a savings of 11,000 points for just one seat.
 Multiply that across a few family members, and it’s a huge savings.

 Hotel programs often get overlooked in transfer strategies, but they can be a goldmine when a bonus is running.
-One thing to know: one of the major banks transfers to Hilton at a 1:2 ratio—which means for every 1 point from your credit card, you get 2 Hilton points.
+One thing to know: one of the major banks transfers to Hilton at a 1:2 ratio, which means for every 1 point from your credit card, you get 2 Hilton points.

 Want to learn more about maximizing Hilton stays with points?
 Check out my Guide to Hilton.

-Say what you want about Marriott points—but I’ve used them for dream hotels in Europe that sometimes cost fewer points than a Hyatt stay.
+Say what you want about Marriott points, but I’ve used them for dream hotels in Europe that sometimes cost fewer points than a Hyatt stay.
 Yes, the dynamic pricing can feel frustrating, especially for domestic properties.
 But internationally?
 That’s where Marriott can shine.

-We have friends who honeymooned at the St. Regis Rome and said it was the best hotel they’ve ever stayed in—complete with a personal butler.
+We have friends who honeymooned at the St. Regis Rome and said it was the best hotel they’ve ever stayed in, complete with a personal butler.
 That property can run about 114,000 points per night in the summer.
 Another standout?
 The JW Marriott Venice, located on a private island with its own boat to St. Mark’s Square, sometimes costs around 101,000 points.

-Here’s where transfer bonuses can come in: a 50% transfer bonus to Marriott would bring the cost of the St. Regis down to just 63,000 credit card points.
+But get this, a 50% transfer bonus to Marriott would bring the cost of the St. Regis down to just 63,000 credit card points.
 That’s in right in line with what you’d pay for some of Hyatt’s top-tier hotels.

-So while Hyatt is still my favorite for beginners (thanks to its award chart and predictable pricing), Marriott can offer real value—especially if you’re heading to Europe and a great Hyatt option isn’t available.
+So while Hyatt is still my favorite for beginners (thanks to its award chart and predictable pricing), Marriott can offer real value, especially if you’re heading to Europe and a great Hyatt option isn’t available.

 - Check the transfer page regularly: If your card has a travel portal or partner page, that’s where they’ll be listed.